Robin-Boe/HauntedLegacyVR/README.md

 ## Project Viewing

 You can view and download the project independetly from the Unity project.
-Go to the following link https://robin-boe.github.io/HauntedLegacy/ to view information about the game.
+Go to the following link https://robin-boe.github.io/HauntedLegacy/

 ## Launch the game